HappyBall/tacotron/README.md

-# Tacotron for research on Chinese TTS and translation with TTS
+# Tacotron for research on Chinese speech synthesis and Taiwanese speech synthesis from Chinese input text sequence

 Version:
 Python3